Taking a Percutaneous Biopsy of the Breast

-‘Percutaneous‘ means ‘through the skin‘.
-Thus a percutaneous core biopsy involves the use of a needle to extract a small tissue sample from the tumor core, for further microscopic evaluation.
-The results of the biopsy are interpreted by a Pathologist, and this is called a ‘histological workup‘.
+‘Percutaneous’ means ‘through the skin’.
+Thus a percutaneous core biopsy involves the use of a needle to extract a small tissue sample from the tumor core for further microscopic evaluation.

 I just would like to inform you that I have created a newer version of this page that has more up-to-date information on Percutaneous Core Biopsy for Breast Cancer.
 However, this page still has really great research material, so I would still use it as well.